anasen-collab/analysis/SiCal/RelativeCal/SX3/readme.md

 * It can loop over any range of detectors you want You can do the calibration detector by detector looping one detector at a time or loop from DetNum=4 to 27. if you do so change the loop
 ### Files
-The input `.root` file should be generated from runs with fixed particle energy; either alpha calibration or proton scattering.
-The calibration assumes that up+down=constant.
-This is only true for a fixed energy.

 The program reads in an `X3RelativeGains.dat` file and outputs a new file with updated coefficients.
 Before running, make sure that the `.root` file you are reading in has the right histograms and has been created using the same `X3RelativeGains.dat` file that you are inputting into this code.